rkneece/rkneece.github.io/_projects/010 2025-02-01-engineering leader.md

 I have significant experience in highly regulated industries (e.g., HIPAA, HITECH, GDPR, CCPA).
 My technical stack is broad (and I'm hands-on when and where it needs to happen), but as importantly, I encourage scalability, collaboration, mentoring, and open communication within and across teams.

 ## Reach out!
 I'm open to full-time roles in startup and scale-up ventures.
-If you're interested in chatting, [here's a copy of my CV]({{ site.data.settings.basic_settings.base_url }}/downloads/Kneece-Resume-3.01-2025-01-GEN-NCI.pdf).
-I've removed contact info (sorry, spammers), so you can contact me [here](/contact).
+If you're interested in chatting, you can contact me [here](/contact).

 ![](/images/projects/engineering_leadership.png)